 Go to follow.thecenterforvitalliving.com

+Yvette is a mom of 3 children and the founder of The Center for Vital Living.
 She is the creator of Vital Living Wellness, organic & seasonal self-care product line.
 With a powerful love & thirst for ancient wisdom, Yvette has been studying Ayurveda for 8 years and continues.
 Yvette understands that being well means taking care of the whole person, inside and out.